carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-high-dim-modeling.md

   - Interpretability: Models become more difficult to interpret as the numbers of features increase
   - Clustering: Too many dimensions causes every observation in your dataset to appear equidistant from all the others — making it difficult to form clusters on the data.
 If the distances are all approximately equal, then all the observations appear equally alike (as well as equally different), and no meaningful clusters can be formed.

-## **Bias-Variance Tradeoff**
+## **Bias-Variance Tradeoff (Underftting vs Overfitting)**
 - Train error:
 - Test error:
 - Overfitting:

-Bias: Bias is the model's average prediction error (i.e. model's predicted values minus actual values).
+**Bias**: Bias is the model's average prediction error (i.e. model's predicted values minus actual values).
 A model with high bias pays very little attention to the training data and oversimplifies the model.
 It leads to a high error on both the train and test datasets.

-Variance: Variance is the variability of the model's predictions.
+**Variance**: Variance is the variability of the model's predictions.
 It indicates the overal spread of the model's predictions.
 A model with high variance pays too much attention to the training data (i.e. overfits)

 10X as many datapoints as features as general rule of thumb
 ![image alt text](https://upload.wikimedia.org/wikipedia/commons/9/9f/Bias_and_variance_contributing_to_total_error.svg)